-Mount Bental is a dormant volcano in the northeast of the Golan Heights; whose summit reaches 1,165 meters above sea level.
-The mountain is located west of the Syrian city of Quneitra and south of the settlement of Merom Golan, which lies at its foot.
-The mountain is part of the Israeli line of volcanos; and is an excellent vantage point towards Syria; the slopes of Mount Hermon and the rest of the Golan Heights.
+Mount Bental is a dormant volcano in the Golan Heights whose summit reaches 3,000 ft.
+The mountain close to Syria but now forms part of the Israeli line of volcanos; and is an excellent vantage point towards Syria; the slopes of Mount Hermon and the rest of the Golan Heights.
 Also, Mount Bental is part of the nature reserve “Mount Avital – Mount Bentel”, which surrounds, apart from it, Mount Avital located south of it, and the valley between the two mountains.

 The Geology of Mount Bental